chainstack/docs/docs/operations/fabric/tools.md

 1. Select **Service nodes** > **Orderer**.
 1. Click **Export**.

-This will export two files:
+This will export a ZIP with the following files:

 * The orderer certificate container in PEM.
 * The orderer connection profile in JSON.